 It’s been a long time since the dancing toothbrushes and cavities of elementary school, but they did their job well.
-We don’t always remember to brush our teeth the recommended two to three times a day, no adult who grew up in the public school system will ever forget the importance of brushing your teeth.
-While you may have fought your parents over the nightly tooth brushing when you were young, as an adult you want all the benefits that come from clean, healthy teeth.
+We don’t always remember to brush our teeth the recommended two to three times a day; no adult who grew up in the public school system will ever forget the importance of brushing your teeth.
+While you may have fought your parents over the nightly tooth brushing when you were young, as an adult, you want all the benefits that come from clean, healthy teeth.
 You want to look nice when you smile, avoid costly doctor bills, and painlessly enjoy your adult freedom to have ice cream treats whenever you want, but are you brushing correctly?

 Remembering Childhood Lessons

 How well do you remember the ‘how to brush your teeth’ instructions from those elementary school assemblies?
-Something about a 45-degree angle, don’t forget the tongue… The fact of the matter is that many adults have gotten into the habit of brushing their teeth and feel good about doing it, but have long since forgotten the techniques that will definitely prevent cavities, keep your breath fresh, and enhance that healthy white.
-So, for all you adults out there who brush diligently, but maybe not thoroughly, here’s quick reminder on all the most important points.
+Something about a 45-degree angle, don’t forget the tongue… The fact of the matter is that many adults have gotten into the habit of brushing their teeth and feel good about doing it but have long since forgotten the techniques that will definitely prevent cavities, keep your breath fresh, and enhance that healthy white.
+So, for all you adults out there who brush diligently, but maybe not thoroughly, here’s a quick reminder on all the most important points.

 Water and Toothpaste

 You may be surprised to discover how many people have stopped using toothpaste or only use a dab to get rid of that ‘inside your mouth’ taste.
 Toothpaste is like soap for your teeth.
 It helps to break down plaque, scrub your teeth, promote repair, and many kinds of toothpaste help whiten your teeth as well.
 Put a reasonable dollop of toothpaste on top of your brush and damp with water to help it spread over your teeth.
 If you have a problem with the toothpaste falling off, try pressing it into the bristles before brushing.